genevaers/User-Documentation/docs/AdvancedFeatures/OverviewViews.md

 Here is a quick summary of the tasks that need to be completed to define a view.
 See [Create Views](./MetaData/CreateView.md) and [Create Summary Views](./MetaData/CreateSummaryView.md) for a detailed descriptions.

 1) Select the kind of view you want; detailed, sorted and summarised, delimited output, a report.
 [Create a view](./MetaData/CreateView.md) with the required options.
-2) Define the inputs - see [Input and Output](./OverviewInputOutput.md) and [Create LR, LF, PF metatdata.](./MetaData/CreateLRLFPFs.md).
+2) Define the inputs - see [Input and Output](./OverviewInputOutput.md) and [Create LR, LF, PF metatdata](./MetaData/CreateLRLFPFs.md).
 3) Define the output record format by defining columns - see [Column Assignment](./ColumnLogic.md) and [Data Types](./MetaData/DataTypes.md).
 4) If lookups are required, define the Lookup paths [Overview of lookup paths](./OverviewLookupPaths.md) and [Create Lookup Paths](./MetaData/CreateLookupPath.md).
 5) Define any input filters required - see [Overview of Record Filters](./OverviewRecordFilters.md) and [Create Record Filters](./MetaData/CreateRecordFilters.md).
 6) Define any overrides to the default output destination, or final output record processing - see [Extract-Phase Record Logic](../Reference/Workbench/LogicTextERLStatements.md).

+Note:  All the following will require an extract and format phase to be run at execution time.

-If the view is to be sorted (has a format-phase):
+### If the output is to be sorted:

 1) Define the sort key.
 This could be composed of multiple columns.
 2) Specify any Format-Phase Record filters required.
 3) Specify an override to the default output file for the format-phase, if required.
 4) Define any Format-Phase Column Logic.

-If summarisation is required:
+### If summarisation is required:

+1)  The output must be sorted, so complete [If the output is to be sorted](#if-the-output-is-to-be-sorted) tasks.
-1)  Switch on Record Aggregation (FRA)
+2)  Switch on Record Aggregation (FRA).
-2)  Define the Record and/or Group Aggregation functions.
+3)  Define the Record Aggregation functions.

+### If delimited output is required:

+1)  The output must be sorted, so complete [If the output is to be sorted](#if-the-output-is-to-be-sorted) tasks.
+2)  If summarisation is required, complete [If summarisation is required](#if-summarisation-is-required) tasks.
+3)  Specify if header row is required.
+4)  Specify delimiter characters.

-If a Report is required:
+### If a report is required:

+1)  The output must be sorted, so complete [If the output is to be sorted](#if-the-output-is-to-be-sorted) tasks.
+2)  If summarisation is required, complete [If summarisation is required](#if-summarisation-is-required) tasks.
+3)  Define Group Aggregation functions if required.
-1)  Specify Report headers and footers.
+4)  Specify Report headers and footers.
-2)  Specify any Sort Key Titles.
+5)  Specify any Sort Key Titles.

 Other options include creating and specifying user defined exits.
 See [User Exits.](./OverviewUserExits.md)